STUTI-MISHRA-8/TECH_SUPPORT_WEBSITE/README.md

 3. Click "Get Solution" to receive an AI-generated solution.
 4. Mark the issue as solved or forward it to the Systems team.

-## `requirements.txt`

-Create a file called `requirements.txt` in the root directory of your project and add the following dependencies:
-Flask
-Flask-Cors
-openpyxl